suryamarthen-prog/class-template/README.md

 ## Expectations
-You are expected to:
-- attend all lectures,
-- solve all assignments,
-- finish a final project.

 ### Attendance
-- Students are expected to attend **all class sessions**.
+- You are expected to attend **all class sessions** and
-- More than **[X] unexcused absences** may result in a grade reduction.
-- Notify the instructor **in advance** if you cannot attend.
+- notify the instructor **in advance** if you cannot attend.

 ### Classroom Conduct
-- Be respectful to the instructor and fellow students at all times.
+- Be respectful to the instructor and fellow students at all times,
-- Phones must be **silenced** during class.
+- phones must be **silenced** during class, and
-- Laptops may only be used for **class-related activities**.
+- laptops may only be used for **class-related activities**.

 ### Academic Integrity
-- All submitted work must be **your own**.
+- You are expected to solve all assignments and the work must be **your own**,
-- **Plagiarism or cheating** of any kind will result in a grade of 0 for the assignment and may be reported to the university.
+- **plagiarism or cheating** of any kind will result in a grade of 0 for the assignment and may be reported to the university,
-- Collaboration is encouraged for learning, but **submitted work must be written independently** unless stated otherwise.
+- collaboration is encouraged for learning, but **submitted work must be written independently** unless stated otherwise (check [Academic Honesty](#academic-honesty) for more details), and
-- Proper citation is required for any referenced material.
+- proper citation is required for any referenced material.

-### Late Work Policy
-- Assignments submitted late will be penalized **[X]% per day**.
-- No submissions will be accepted **more than [X] days** after the deadline without prior approval.

----
+##

 ## 📊 Grading Breakdown